Asset Management: Definition, Benefits, Functions and Tips for Companies

 2. Understand the Life Cycle of an Asset

-You need to understand the asset life cycle which can make it easier for companies to manage and use their assets.
+You need to understand the asset life cycle, which can make it easier for companies to manage and use their assets.
 In addition, companies can also save time in making decisions to update or delete assets.

 3. Create a schedule of incoming and outgoing cash flows

-4. Determining Person in Charge of Assets
+4. Determining the Person in Charge of Assets

 5. Study Asset Depreciation